ryguydev/noise-generator/README.md

 ## Noise Types
 - white — equal energy at all frequencies
-- pink — 1/f spectrum, warm and natural
+- pink — gentle low frequency emphasis (-3dB per octave)
-- brown — deep and rumbly
+- brown — steep low frequency emphasis (-6dB per octave)
-- blue — bright, high frequency emphasis
+- blue — gentle high frequency emphasis (+3 dB per octave)
-- violet — very bright, steepest high frequency emphasis
+- violet — steep high frequency emphasis (+6 dB per octave)

+## Notes
+- As of right now, brown noise is much quieter than the others.
+Some normalization has been tried but not perfected, for now expect a quieter signal from brown noise.